drchibs/coursera-dennis/README.md

 # hng-dennis
-This is my rep for HNG internship
+This is now a rep for my coursera HTML, CSS, JAVASCRIPT refresh learning.

-i am also to commit a readme.txt file to this repo